Joshua Bell, violin and Peter Dugan, piano

-NOTE: Given the recent surge of COVID-19 due to the Omicron variant, Carolina Performing Arts has postponed the performance of Joshua Bell, violin and Peter Dugan, piano until Monday, May 23, 2022 at 7:30 PM.
-There will be no changes to the performance program, and no action is required for current ticketholders.
-No additional action is required.
-Please contact our box office with any quesitons or concerns.
+NOTE: Given the January surge of COVID-19 due to the Omicron variant, Carolina Performing Arts postponed the performance of Joshua Bell, violin and Peter Dugan, piano until Monday, May 23, 2022.
+No action is required for current ticketholders.
+Please contact our box office with any questions or concerns.

 With a career spanning almost four decades, GRAMMY® Award-winning violinist Joshua Bell is one of the most celebrated artists of his era.
 Having performed with virtually every major orchestra in the world, Bell continues to maintain engagements as soloist, recitalist, chamber musician, conductor, and Music Director of the Academy of St Martin in the Fields.
 A longtime friend of Carolina Performing Arts, Bell has appeared at CPA on numerous occasions, most recently in the 20/21 virtual season.

 Bell will be joined on stage by Peter Dugan, acclaimed multi-genre pianist, who has been lauded by the Los Angeles Times and San Francisco Chronicle as “stunning” and “fearlessly athletic.”
 He has appeared as a soloist and chamber musician across North America and abroad.
 This is his second performance for Carolina Performing Arts.

 |Violin Sonata No. 7 in C Minor, Op.
 30 No. 2

 II.
 Adagio cantabile

 |Joseph Maurice Ravel|